 When managers are probed about their reasons for not engaging in career development conversations, the reasons boil down to the following:

 - When addressing development and careers, I often touch very personal and profound aspects of people’s aspirations.
 Hey, I am an operational manager, not a professional coach!
 The question raised here is: Am I competent to do these conversations?
+I can understand this objection.
+Careers guidance is no longer about helping an employee to make a choice (Do you want to be a specialist or a manager?), but rather a quest to find one’s true identity and purpose in life.

 - Talking about careers and development one day and evaluating the next?
 People will not be totally open to me.
 The question here is: Is this really my role?
+Again, a very understandable objection.
+What are the odds that an employee with a dream to open a B&B in the south of France is going to tell his manager?

 - To what result should I hold these meetings?
 Expectations tend to get raised to a maximum and in the end, I end up with a frustrated employee and a monkey on my shoulder.
 The concern here is: I don’t control career opportunities in our company.
+Also, this objection is valid.
+Careers cannot be managed anymore, only facilitated.

 The fact of the matter is that these concerns are often justified.
 No matter how much HR trains and develops managers to do these types of conversations, chances are the overall results of these meetings will be mediocre at best.